Teaching Language Models to Self-Improve through Interactive Demonstrations: Experiments

 \subsection{\algo{}-auto}

 In \Cref{tbl:Tripost_natural_balance}, we explore another way of training $M_\theta$ with \algo{}.
-Instead of rebalancing the training dataset using a fixed $p$ (\algo{}), we can simply include {all} the edited improvement tuples $x_{\mathrm{imp}}$ and the directly correct attempts $x_{\mathrm{T}}$ generated by $M_\theta$.
-We denote this method as \algo-auto, as it automatically balances its training data to be proportional to its current performance, because $p$ now represents how often the model's attempts were incorrect and need editing. \algo-auto training included no less $x_{\mathrm{imp}}$ compared to \algo{} (but generally more $x_{\mathrm{T}}$ as it results in $p<0.42$), and we find that the model rarely attempts to self-improve.
-This indicates that \algo{}-auto focuses more on improving $M_\theta$'s ability to generate a better initial attempt, as compared to \algo{} focuses more on training $M_\theta$ to learn the self-improvement ability.
-This unexpectedly leads to better overall performance, especially on \emph{unscriptable} tasks.
-We believe that this indicates that 1) learning to generate a useful feedback and the corresponding improvement can be much harder than learning to generate a directly correct attempt, and 2) using LLM-generated feedbacks, which covers more error cases than a scripted $\mathrm{FBK}$, is effective for \algo{} to help improve model performance.
+Instead of re-balancing the training dataset using a fixed $p$ as in \Cref{subsec:Main Results}, we can simply include {all} the edited improvement tuples $x_{\mathrm{imp}}$ and the directly correct attempts $x_{\mathrm{T}}$ generated by $M_\theta$.
+We denote this method as \algo-auto, as it automatically ``balances'' its training data to be proportional to its current performance, because $p$ can be interpreted as how often the model's attempts were incorrect and needed editing. \algo-auto training included no less $x_{\mathrm{imp}}$ compared to \algo{} (but generally more $x_{\mathrm{T}}$, resulting in $p<0.43$), and we find that the model now rarely attempts to self-improve.
+However, this unexpectedly leads to even better overall performance, especially on \emph{unscriptable} tasks.
+We believe this indicates that 1) learning to always generate a useful feedback and the corresponding improvement is \emph{harder} than learning to directly generate a correct attempt, and 2) using LLM-generated feedbacks, which covers more error cases than a Python script, is effective in improving a model's performance.